-Hobby Lobby’s custom framing prices vary widely, depending on what you need framed and how you want it to look.
-You can expect to pay about $40 for a small frame with standard options or up to $600 or more for a large frame with premium options.
-Learn more about Hobby Lobby custom framing prices below.
+Hobby Lobby’s custom framing prices vary depending on what you want to frame and how you want it to look.
+You can expect to pay anywhere from around $30 for a small, basic frame to $600 or more for a large, premium frame.

-Hobby Lobby representatives said the glass is typically the most expensive part of a custom frame order (although some of the premium frame options can cost more than the glass).
-Hobby Lobby stores offer three different glass qualities, as well as an acrylic covering, for custom frame projects.
+The glass is typically the most expensive part of a custom frame order, though some premium frame options can cost more than the glass.

-Other cost considerations are the frame material and mat backing (optional).
-Hobby Lobby carries more than 350 styles of molding for custom frame orders starting at $8 for an 8-by-10-inch frame.
-All custom frames at Hobby Lobby are sold at 50 percent off retail prices, representatives said.
+Other cost considerations are the frame material and optional mat backing.
+Hobby Lobby carries more than 300 styles of frame molding and mats, starting at around $10 each for 8-by-10-inch frames (in addition to the cost of glass).